DavidHuie/gobf/README.md

 err := b.Delete([]byte("my key"))
 ```

-Note that since this isn't a counting filter, a delete may affect other keys.
+Note: since this isn't a counting filter, a delete may affect other keys.

 ## Configurable bloom filters